 MATH 2110 Mathematics Concepts (3).
-This course is a study of basic concepts of elementary mathematics, including the nature and structure of the real number system, whole numbers and integers, rational and irrational numbers.
-Basic concepts of algebra, geometry, and measurement are studied, including applications of percent, metric conversions, probability, statistics, graphs, and charts.
+This is the second class of a two-semester study of basic concepts of elementary mathematics, including the nature and structure of the real number system, number theory, whole numbers and integers, rational and irrational numbers.
+Basic concepts of numeration systems, algebra, geometry, and measurement are studied, including applications of percent, metric conversions, probability, data analysis, and statistics.